drawwithcode/2018-group-work-group-07/README.md

 # The project

-## Design challenges
-Explain choiches behind the design of interactions and the architecture of the sketch.
+## Design challenges (Explain choiches behind the design of interactions and the architecture of the sketch.
 What are the most innovative elements?
-If useful, do the same for the visual design of the sketch.
+If useful, do the same for the visual design of the sketch.)

-- Design the jungle and the animals

-One of the main channels was to put the big screen and the load of all the pictures.
-How to manage all the png and the levels of animals.
+-Illustrations
+We decided to do the sketch by our own designs.
+A big challenge was the the big amount of png and levels we had in the sketch.

+-Big screen
+The big screen was another big challenge.
+At the begginig we started with the idea of creating a big screen to move around.
+The main problem was if we create this part, we had to cut other parts, so we decided to create a screen with all the elements as Hidden Folks.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/sfondo.png)

 ## Code challenges
-challenges On the technical side, what drove you crazy.
-What are the most interesting and elegant solutions?

-- Big screen

-At the begginig we started with the idea of creating a big screen to move around.
-The main problem was if we create this part, we had to cut other parts, so we decided to create a screen with all the elements as Hidden Folks.

 - Light